SamCB/nvim_settings/README.md

-# Someone ought to write another nvim config...
+# Problem: too many nvim configs on github
-## ...someone did
+## Solution: write another one

 An nvim config I made for myself.
 If it works for you, great!